geerc/www/gkapfham/_posts/2016-07-12-Technical-Writing.md

 Yet, it is possible to use these tools to create nicely formatted and correct papers.
 As an example of a paper, please consider reading {% cite McMinn2016a %}, the source code of which is also available in a GitHub repository at [gkapfham/ast2016-paper](https://github.com/gkapfham/ast2016-paper).
 An example of a presentation that I prepated in LaTeX is {% cite Kapfhammer2015 %}, which you can study from its GitHub repository at [gkapfham/seke2015-presentation](https://github.com/gkapfham/seke2015-presentation).
-There's something else that is really nice about programming your papers and presentations in LaTeX&mdash;you can release their source code on GitHub to share with others an "instruction manual" that explains, in a step-by-step fashion, exactly how to produce a document just like yours!
+There's something else that is really nice about programming your papers and presentations in LaTeX &mdash; you can release their source code on GitHub to share with others an "instruction manual" that explains, in a step-by-step fashion, exactly how to produce a document just like yours!

 ### References